Updated May 7, 2024 | Ben Hastil

 *Entrances are the number of times visitors entered the site directly to the job post, indicative of how much the job post is being shared and then visited directly by job seekers.

 More data!
-See our post on Our Most Popular Jobs of 2022 & More: A Year in Review for performance data on job posts that included wage or salary details or included a mention of benefits in 2022.
+See our post on Our Most Popular Jobs of 2022 & More for performance data on job posts that included wage or salary details or included a mention of benefits in 2022 and Our Most Popular Jobs of 2023 & More for performance data on such job posts in 2023.

 So, including the wage or salary details on your job post may not only reduce the gender and racial wage gaps, save time and energy for your hiring team (and candidates), and help start fulfilling employer-employee relationships, but it also may help increase the effectiveness of your job posts and recruitment of skilled candidates!